Past, Present, Future is led by

-Learning and interpretation has been a strong theme in James' life – as a teacher, television programme maker and heritage professional.
+Learning and engagement has been a strong theme in James' life – as a teacher, television programme maker and heritage professional.
 He joined National Trust (NT) head office in 2006 as National Learning Adviser.
-Today he works as both a National Trust and freelance consultant in Learning and Visitor Experience, developing organisational-wide and local strategy for audience engagement.
+Today he works as both a National Trust and freelance consultant developing organisational-wide and local strategy for audience engagement.
 A theme of his time with the NT is innovation.
-He led on digital and mobile interpretation, was part of a team that took the NT to Glastonbury Festival, designed a new concept of visit to redefine the role the country house (Croome) and led the development of the public programme for a ground-breaking regeneration project in Birmingham (Roundhouse).
+He led on digital and mobile interpretation, was part of a team that took the NT to Glastonbury Festival, designed a project to redefine the role the country house (Croome) and led the development (public programme) of a ground-breaking regeneration project in Birmingham (Roundhouse).

 Freelance, he has worked with a wide variety of clients, including monasteries, churches, libraries, animal sanctuaries, country parks and houses, gardens, historic boats and hotels.
-His role in most of these projects is in support of funding applications to the Heritage Lottery Fund; in planning, delivery and evaluation.
+James is also a consultant and expert adviser to the Heritage Lottery Fund where he specialises in supporting large, complex and transformative projects.

 In 2013, he won a place on the prestigious Clore Leadership Programme, an intensive year-long programme that aims to develop authentic and skilled leaders in the cultural sector.
 The programme comprised two, two-week residential leadership courses, a three month secondment, workshops and study visits and a £9,300 budget for training and coaching.
 The programme brings some of the best and well-respected people in their fields to work with Fellows, one of whom acted as James's mentor - Baroness Genista McKintosh.